 While refurbishment and renovation aim to improve a building, the specific requirements and constraints imposed by building regulations can significantly influence the extent and nature of the work performed.

 Building regulations guarantee that any changes, especially those making significant structural changes, adhere to new building standards.
 Obtaining necessary permits is essential for renovations that involve changing the structure or the entire structure of a building.
-These legal requirements guarantee the property meets safety and efficiency standards.
+These legal requirements guarantee that the property meets safety and efficiency standards.

 Both processes must navigate these regulations carefully to avoid legal complications and guarantee the building’s integrity and functionality.